torlenor/redseligg/README.md

 To add a quote type

 ```
-!quoteadd <your quote>
+!quote add <your quote>
 ```

 Example:
 ```
-!quoteadd This is awesome!
+!quote add This is awesome!
 ```

 ### Getting a quote